WebAssembly/spec/README.md

 This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
 It is meant for discussion, prototype specification and implementation of a proposal to add support for basic reference types to WebAssembly.

-See the [overview](proposals/reference-types/Overview.md) for a summary of the proposal.
+* See the [overview](proposals/reference-types/Overview.md) for a summary of the proposal.

+* See the [modified spec](https://webassembly.github.io/reference-types/core/) for details.

 Original `README` from upstream repository follows...